TikhonJelvis/RL-book/book/chapter2/chapter2.md

             state = next_state
 ```

-So the idea is that if someone wants to model a Markov Reward Process, they'd simply have to create a concrete class that implements the interface of the `@abstractclass MarkovRewardProcess` (specifically implement the `@abstractmethod transition_reward`).
-But note that the `@abstractmethod transition` of `MarkovProcess` also needs to be implemented to make the whole thing concrete.
+So the idea is that if someone wants to model a Markov Reward Process, they'd simply have to create a concrete class that implements the interface of the `@abstractclass MarkovRewardProcess` (specifically implement the abstract method `transition_reward`).
+But note that the abstract method `transition` of `MarkovProcess` also needs to be implemented to make the whole thing concrete.
 However, we don't have to implement it in the concrete class implementing the interface of `MarkovRewardProcess` - in fact, we can implement it in the `MarkovRewardProcess` class itself by tapping the method `transition_reward`.
 Here's the code for the `transition` method in `MarkovRewardProcess`:

 ```python
 from rl.distribution import Distribution, SampledDistribution